bureado/awesome-software-supply-chain-security/README.md

 * **TODO**: dereference the excellent starting point from [awesome-devsecops](https://github.com/TaptuIT/awesome-devsecops#dependency-management)
   * Possibly also the [containers](https://github.com/TaptuIT/awesome-devsecops#containers) section
+  * Also the containers section of [awesome-static-analysis](https://github.com/analysis-tools-dev/static-analysis/#containers) and the [security](https://github.com/analysis-tools-dev/static-analysis/#securitysast) one
+  * On containers, also [awesome-linux-containers](https://github.com/Friz-zy/awesome-linux-containers#security) and the `kubernetes` section in [awesome-cybersecurity-blueteam](https://github.com/fabacab/awesome-cybersecurity-blueteam#kubernetes)
 * Online services that help understand what a specific dependency _is_ (usually feeding it a package identifier, such as `purl`, CPE or another form of `ecosystem:name:version`, or alternatively via hash):
   * [NSRL](https://www.nist.gov/itl/ssd/software-quality-group/national-software-reference-library-nsrl/about-nsrl/library-contents): hashes for [COTS software](https://www.nist.gov/itl/ssd/software-quality-group/national-software-reference-library-nsrl/about-nsrl/library-contents), well-integrated in tooling from [sleuthkit/hfind](http://manpages.ubuntu.com/manpages/bionic/man1/hfind.1.html) to [nsrllookup](https://github.com/rjhansen/nsrllookup)
   * A source that can be queried via a public API (HTTP and DNS!) and can be more open source-aware is [CIRCL hashlookup](https://www.circl.lu/services/hashlookup/)